Writing gRPC descriptors

 }

-In some cases, you may wish to generate an Entity key, this is typically done when an RPC method creates an entity, and the key is a surrogate key.
-To indicate to Kalix that an Entity key should be generated, the incoming message must not have any (kalix.field).entity_key annotated field.
-Instead, the rpc method should be annotated with (kalix.method).entity.key_generator, for example:
+In some cases, you may wish to generate a component id, this is typically done when an RPC method creates an entity or workflow, and the id is a surrogate id.
+To indicate to Kalix that an id should be generated, the incoming message must not have any (kalix.field).id annotated field.
+Instead, the rpc method should be annotated with (kalix.method).id_generator.algorithm, for example:

 rpc CreateCart(CreateCartRequest) returns (CreateCartResponse) {